jpravetz/epdoc-logger/README.md

 ## Configuring Transports

-The module has built-in support for the following transports:
+The module has built-in support for the following transports and can output to multiple transports at the same time.

 * {@link ConsoleTransport} - logs to the console (default)
 * {@link FileTransport} - logs to a file